The Leisure Review Coaching Insights

 York St John University

-A report will appear in the February 2012 issue of The Leisure Review
+A report of this event can be found in in the Feb 2012 issue of The Leisure Review.

 Right coach, right place, right time: the coach as an agent of change